tbytnero/Bytnerowicz-Funk-Menge-Perakis-Wolf-Fixer-Leaf-Traits/README.md

 R scripts and data to recreate analyses and figures for:

-Bytnerowicz et al. "Nitrogen-fixing trees are not different than non-fixing trees in how photosynthesis and water use efficiency scale with leaf nitrogen, but they have higher leaf nitrogen"
+Bytnerowicz et al. "Leaf nitrogen affects photosynthesis and water use efficiency similarly in nitrogen-fixing and non-fixing trees"

 ________________________________________________________________________________________________________________________________________________________________________
-There are two R scripts:
+There is one R script.

-The first recreates the analyses and figures for the Main Text: MainText_Analysis_Figures.R

-The second recreates the analyses and figures for the Supplement: Supplement_Analysis_Figures.R
+The R script recreates the analyses and figures for the main text and for the supplement.

 ________________________________________________________________________________________________________________________________________________________________________
 There are three .csv files of data: